Edgeberry/Edgeberry-HWCartridge-EdgeExplorer/README.md

 <img src="documentation//Edgeberry_Explorer_Cartridge_rendering.png" align="right" width="50%"/>

-The Edgeberry **Edge Explorer Hardware Cartridge** lorem ipsum dolores si amet ...
+The Edgeberry **Edge Explorer Hardware Cartridge** is designed to explore ideas by easily connecting sensors, actuators and other peripherals to your Edgeberry system.

 <br clear="right"/>